 It is anticipated that the new pavements will be primarily supported on a layer of compacted structural fill, consisting of scarified, thoroughly moisture conditioned and recompacted existing soils.
-The on-site soils generally consist of sandy silts, silty sands and clayey sands.
-These soils are generally considered to possess fair to good pavement support characteristics with estimated R-values of 30 to 40.
-Since R-value testing was outside the scope of services, the subsequent pavement design is therefore based upon an assumed R-value of 30.
-Any fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering controlled conditions.
+The near-surface soils generally consist of silty sands and clayey sands.
+These soils are considered to possess fair pavement support characteristics with estimated R-values of 30 to 40.
+The subsequent pavement design is based upon an R-value of 30.
+Fill material imported to the site should have support characteristics equal to or greater than that of the on-site soils and be placed and compacted under engineering observed conditions.
 It is recommended that R-value testing be performed after completion of rough grading.
 Depending upon the results of the R-value testing, it may be feasible to use thinner pavement sections in some areas of the site.